Commercial Business Property Loan

 Tax savings

-Businesses with owned commercial or industrial properties can enjoy tax savings.
-Mortgage interest paid are tax deductible expenses and property depreciation could be eligible for capital allowances claims.
+Mortgage interest is tax deductible expenses and property depreciation could be eligible for capital allowances claims.

 Buyers of non-residential properties pay up to a max of 3% stamp duty, while this goes up to a max of 4% for residential properties.
 Further, unlike residential properties, there is no additional buyer’s stamp duty imposed for purchases of the second or subsequent non-residential property.